ue4plugins/tk-framework-unrealqt/README.md

 conjunction with the [tk-unreal](https://github.com/ue4plugins/tk-unreal) engine.

-This framework contains hooks which can be re-used in configurations where the Unreal integration is needed, and PySide2 binaries needed to run the SG Toolkit integration in Unreal.
+This framework contains hooks which can be re-used in configurations where the Unreal integration is needed, and PySide binaries needed to run the SG Toolkit integration in Unreal.

 Please see the engine for more details.

-## The PySide2 libraries
+## The PySide libraries

-Binaries for PySide2 libraries for all platforms are not included in the source tree and must be built before being able to use this framework.
+Binaries for PySide libraries for all platforms are not included in the source tree and must be built before being able to use this framework.

-### Building the PySide2 libraries locally
+### Building the PySide libraries locally

 Use the [build_packages.sh](resources/build_packages.sh) script with the `-b` option to build and install the packages specified in the [requirements.txt](resources/requirements.txt) file.